 #5: Head Graphene 360 Extreme MP

-This racquet is full of character, and I don't just mean because of the vibrant yellow frame!
-It's got a lot more action upon contacting the ball than most Head frames, which is down to the slight change in how they have manufactured the frame.
+It’s got a lot more action upon contacting the ball than most Head frames, which is down to the slight change in how they have manufactured the frame.

 This racquet also has 'spin grommets', which according to Head - allows the strings to pop the ball out of the string bed with added RPM's (added spin to you and me!).

-I haven't actually hit with this frame before, but the specifications along with many reviews display all the measures of a great intermediate racquet.
+I haven’t actually hit with this frame before, but the specifications along with many reviews DISPLAY all the measures of a great intermediate racquet.

 Key Features